Zakes, Nomcebo and Kellerman bring home a Grammy

-Another Grammy win for South Africa as Wouter Kellerman together with Zakes Bantwini and Nomcebo Zikode brought it home for the Best Global Music Performance.
+A collaboration between Wouter Kellerman, Zakes Bantwini and Nomcebo Zikode has won South Africa another Grammy in the Best Global Music Performance category.

+The prestigious event, held in Los Angeles on Sunday, was hosted by South Africa’s very own Trevor Noah.

 Woohooo we won the GRAMMY for the ‘Best Global Performance’ for our song ‘Bayethe’ a collaboration with @Nomcebozikode and @ZakesBantwiniSA … proudly South African 😍 @MorningLiveSABC @Anele @DStv #GRAMMYs #FlutePainter🎶🎶 #WouterKellerman pic.twitter.com/hfseEhwM81